-The proposed multifamily building is two stories in height and sits lower in elevation than Vistoso Highlands Drive.
-The building is also setback nearly 100 feet from the adjacent roadway and is screened from the road by a fifteen-foot landscape border.
-The building is oriented with its longest façade facing away from the neighbors to the north.
-This configuration ensures that the building will not visually impact neighbors to the north.
+The proposed parking area, tot lot and event lawn all sit lower in elevation than Vistoso Highlands Drive.
+The parking area is setback over 100 feet from the adjacent roadway and is screened from the road by a fifteen-foot landscape border, five-foot-high screen wall, and a two-story multifamily building.
+This configuration ensures that the parking lot will not visually impact neighbors to the north.

-The Vistoso Trails Nature Preserve separates the multifamily building from neighboring residences to the west and south, the nearest being over 500 feet to the south.
+The Vistoso Trails Nature Preserve separates the parking area from neighboring residences to the west and south, the nearest being over 500 feet to the south.
 The multifamily development will connect to the recreational trail network.
-Landscaping and screening are incorporated to ensure compatibility between the multifamily building, and the nature preserve.
-The two-story building is separated from the nature preserve by a decorative fence and landscaping consistent with the rest of the multifamily development.
-The drainage area south of the culvert will be revegetated with mitigation plantings and a native seed mix along with a desert cobble rock treatment to create a naturalistic landscape between the subject property and the nature preserve.
+Landscaping and screening are incorporated to ensure compatibility between the development, and the nature preserve.
+The parking area and event lawn are separated from the nature preserve by a screen wall and landscaping consistent with the rest of the multifamily development.
+The drainage area and basins south of the culvert will be revegetated with mitigation plantings and a native seed mix along with a desert cobble rock treatment to create a naturalistic landscape between the subject property and the nature preserve.